amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 2. [Imperfectly convert the XML to Markdown using Pelican](http://docs.getpelican.com/en/3.1.1/importer.html)
 3. Manually export your images from your WordPress Media Library (I know.
 This sucks.)
 Move these images to `content/images`.
 4. Manually edit the Markdown output (your code blocks, links, embedded images will likely need editing).
 5. Move your Markdown files to the `content` directory within your website's main directory.
-Content intended to be non-temporal pages (i.e. About Me, Contact, etc) should go in the `content/pages` directory.
+Content intended to be static pages (i.e. About Me, Contact, etc) should go in the `content/pages` directory.
 Articles/blog posts should go in the `content` directory.

 ##Pelican Themes
 1. Clone the available [Pelican Themes](https://github.com/getpelican/pelican-themes) into your blog's main directory.